alfredbaudisch/alfredbaudisch.com/content/posts/2022-05-13-unreal-engine-actors-transparent-block-camera-occlusion-see-through.md

 I created a quick and simple solution in Unreal Engine to make actors and static meshes transparent (see-through) when the character is behind or occluded by them and when the camera has no collisions enabled, for example, for a top down camera.

-There’s no need to change the static meshes in the scene, and neither no need to change existing actors.
+There's no need to change the static meshes in the scene, and neither no need to change existing actors.
 The solution all happens with a single material that will serve as the see-through material (it can be any material you set) and a custom Player Controller that I wrote with C++, which I call **Occlusion Aware Player Controller**.

 ![](/media/wp-content/2022/05/UESeeThrough.gif)